yellowpanda/ServiceDesign/README.md

 See example in [Price.cs](./ASP.NET%20WebAPI/DomainLayer/Price.cs).

-Entity Framework needs to be told that it is a value object, like this:
+Entity Framework needs to be told about value object, like this:
 ```csharp
 modelBuilder.Entity<Bid>().OwnsOne(x => x.Price);`
 ```